-Thank you to the National Institutes of Health (NIH) for sponsoring this post.
+When is a baby full term?
+Previously, 37 weeks of gestation was considered full-term.
+Now, get new information on when babies are born their healthiest.
+Thank you to the National Institutes of Health (NIH) for sponsoring this article.
 All content and opinions expressed are my own.

 Like any mother who has given birth can attest, the last few weeks of pregnancy can be some of the most challenging.
 You can’t walk without crushing your bones.
 Sleepless nights are a norm.
 You’re tired, cranky and uncomfortable.